+'''

-U: $div(kgrad(u))+udx(u)= 0 \{ associates this equation with the variable U \}$
+U: div(kqrad(u))+udx(u)=0 { associates this equation with the variable U }

+'''

-Boundary conditions are defined in the BOUNDARIES 180 section, and are associated with equations by use of the variable name, which selects an equation through the association tag.
+Boundary conditions are defined in the BOUNDARIES section, and are associated with equations by use of the variable name, which selects an equation through the association tag.
 VALUE(U)=0, for example, will cause the nodal equations for the equation tagged U: to be replaced by the equation u=0 along the selected boundary.

 Natural boundary conditions must be written with a sign corresponding to the sign of the generating terms when they are moved to the left side of the equal sign.
-We suggest that all second-order terms should be written on the left of the equal sign, to avoid confusion regarding the sign of the applied natural boundary condition.
+We suggest that all second-order terms should be written on the left of the equal sign, to avoid confusion regarding the sign of the applied natural boundary condition

-3.3.8.2 Sequencing of Equations
+3.3.10.2 Sequencing of Equations

-New in version 6 is the ability to sequence sets of equations.
+FlexPDE has the ability to sequence sets of equations.